-A retired attorney with the IRS Office of Chief Counsel for 35 years and previously an adjunct professor at the University of San Diego School of Law for 17 years, Mr. Gidlund is naturally concerned with the intersection of the Bard and the law.
-Inspired by the efforts of Justice Anthony Kennedy, he has written four mock trial scripts subjecting Shakespearean characters to forensic examination.
+A tax attorney, Gordon is naturally concerned with the intersection of the Bard and the law.
+Inspired by the efforts of Justice Anthony Kennedy, he has written five mock trial scripts subjecting Shakespearean characters to forensic examination.
 He is an Oxfordian and a signatory of the Declaration of Reasonable Doubt.
 In his youth, he taught English as a Peace Corps Volunteer in South Korea.
 He has a B.A. from the University of Wisconsin-Milwaukee, and a J.D. from the University of Minnesota.

 John is a professional actor and director, who holds a B.A. from Yale and an M.F.A. in Acting from the University of Wisconsin-Milwaukee.
 He spent six seasons with the Colorado Shakespeare Festival between graduate school and moving back to his home town of San Diego in 2001.
 John co-founded the La Jolla Theatre Ensemble in 2010 and is the company’s Producing Artistic Director.
 Regionally and locally, he has performed on many stages.
 John is an Associate Artist of New Fortune Theatre Company.
 He has taught for the University of Colorado and the Old Globe Theatre and acted in two-thirds of the Shakespearean canon.